 When Are the Replacement Teeth Attached to the Implant?

 There is no straight answer, since no two cases are the same.
 Sometimes, dental crowns can be placed over the implant immediately during the same procedure.
 But in the event that you need time to heal, or if the replacement teeth will take time to be created, the entirety of the treatment can take anywhere from one to 12 months.

 The number of office visits will also vary.
 If you are only replacing a few missing teeth, it usually only takes about three appointments.
-However, it can take up to five appointments if you are getting removeable dentures since we will take time to make proper adjustments to make sure the final product is very comfortable for you.
+However, it can take up to five appointments if you are getting removeable a prosthesis since we will take time to make proper adjustments to make sure the final product is very comfortable for you.
 We will also need time to custom create the prosthetics in between your visits, which can be lengthy.